15 FAM 770

 (3) Significant architectural characteristics.

 Heritage collection (also known as personal property heritage asset): Antiques, works of art, and other cultural objects with historic importance, antiquity, rare quality, or intrinsic value.
-These include decorative arts such as textiles, antique furniture, clocks, sterling silver hollowware, porcelain, and ceramics; fine arts such as paintings, sculpture, and unique or limited-edition prints; architectural features/finishes such as wooden panels, hand-painted wallpapers, chandeliers, and fireplace mantels; and miscellaneous cultural property such as musical instruments and rare books.
+These include decorative arts such as textiles, antique furniture, clocks, sterling silver hollowware, porcelain, and ceramics; fine arts such as paintings, sculpture, and unique or limited-edition prints; architectural features/finishes such as wood paneling, plaster ornament, hand-painted wallpapers, light fixtures, and fireplace mantels; and other cultural property such as musical instruments, rare books and manuscripts, and items associated with cultural practices or traditions.

-Noncontributing resource: Any aspect of a site, property, or post not associated with the historically significant resource, because it is newer, unrelated, altered, or has otherwise lost its historic integrity or character-defining features.
+Noncontributing resource: Any aspect of a site, property, or post not associated with the historically/culturally significant resource, because it is newer, unrelated, altered, or has otherwise lost its historic integrity or character-defining features.

 15 FAM 772 Historic Preservation of Significant Properties

-OBO/OPS/CH manages, protects, and preserves historically, architecturally, and culturally significant U.S. Government property at diplomatic and consular posts abroad.
-OBO/OPS/CH implements a stewardship program compatible with international standards for conservation and preservation of Department of State-owned and leased resources.
+OBO/OPS/CH manages, protects, and preserves historically, architecturally, and culturally significant U.S. Government property owned or leased abroad by the Department of State.
+OBO/OPS/CH implements a stewardship program compatible with international standards for preservation and conservation of Department of State-owned and leased resources abroad.
 All work (whether maintenance, renovation, or new construction) should follow the Secretary of the Interior Standards for the Treatment of Historic Properties and respect host-country laws and procedures for handling architectural and cultural heritage property.

 15 FAM 772.1 Identification and Documentation